adamsdsit/joshuaadams.github.io/wiki/Customization.md

 ```

 - `resume.js` — JavaScript for theme toggle, smooth scrolling, and skill-bar animation.
 Skill percentages are stored in `data-pct` attributes on `.bar span` elements in `index.html`.
+ - `resume.js` — JavaScript for theme toggle, smooth scrolling, and skill-bar animation.
+Skill percentages are stored in `data-pct` attributes on `.bar span` elements in `index.html`.

+Form integrations

+- The contact form in `index.html` is configured to use Formsubmit by default (no account required): `action="https://formsubmit.co/contact@joshuaadams.dev"`.
+- To use Formspree instead, create a form in Formspree (https://formspree.io) and replace the form `action` with the Formspree endpoint (for example `https://formspree.io/f/yourFormId`).

 - `avatar.png` — headshot used in the hero.
 Replace this file with a new image (140×140 recommended) to update the photo.
 - `resume.pdf` — if you want the Download button to provide a PDF, place a `resume.pdf` file in the repository root.
 If missing, the button falls back to the contact section.